InternLM/HuixiangDou/README.md

 python3 -m huixiangdou.service.feature_store # save the features of repodir to workdir
 ```

-The first run will automatically download the configuration of [text2vec-large-chinese](https://huggingface.co/GanymedeNil/text2vec-large-chinese), you can also manually download it and update model path in `config.ini`.
+The first run will automatically download [text2vec-base-chinese](https://huggingface.co/GanymedeNil/text2vec-base-chinese), you can also manually download it and update model path in `config.ini`.

 After running, HuixiangDou can distinguish which user topics should be dealt with and which chitchats should be rejected.
 Please edit [good_questions](./resource/good_questions.json) and [bad_questions](./resource/bad_questions.json), and try your own domain knowledge (medical, finance, electricity, etc.).